ajbouh/substrate/README.md

     EOF
     ```

-8. Now on your development machine you can check out the future branch

-    ```shell
-    git checkout future
+8. Build the container images, resourcedirs, and systemd units on the remote machine:

     ```

-9. Build the container images, resourcedirs, and systemd units on the remote machine:

-    ```
     # HACK this is a workaround because we aren't properly mounting the oob files
     ./remote ssh sudo mkdir -p /run/media/oob/imagestore
-    # HACK we can't yet populate resourcedirs at "runtime". populate them as a side effect of building the oob (out-of-band) squashfs
-    ./remote ./dev.sh oob-make
-    ./remote ./dev.sh reload
+    ./remote ./dev.sh systemd-reload
     ```

     <details>